MisterVladimir/fijitools/README.md

 Features
 ------------------
-**ROI I/O**: Reading ImageJ/FIJI region of interest (ROI) data saved in .zip format.
-ROI bytestream data from the entire .zip file is parsed all together as a single numpy array, and dispatched to classes particular to each ROI type.
-Currently all ROI may be read, but only ROI objects for rectangles and ellipses have been written.
+**ROI I/O**: Reading [ImageJ](https://imagej.net/Welcome)/[FIJI](https://fiji.sc/) region of interest (ROI) data saved in .zip format.
+ROI bytestream data from the entire .zip file is parsed all together as a single numpy array, and dispatched to classes specific to each ROI type.
+Currently all ROI may be read, but Python objects for only rectangles and ellipses have been written.
 Python ROI instances may be converted back to ImageJ/FIJI bytestreams, saved as .zip files, and read by ImageJ/FIJI.
 This is a work in progress.

 **CSV Parsing**: Uses regular expressions to filter ImageJ/FIJI data generated with the RoiManager -> Multi-Measure tool and saved as CSV files.

 **Convenience Functions**: various data structures and functions to make life easier.
 Specialized data structures for managing parsed ImageJ/FIJI data.
+These functions are being migrated to [vladutils](https://github.com/MisterVladimir/vladutils).

 TODO